Monday, May 16, 2016

-It's almost time for gardening to begin.
+It's time for gardening to begin.
 And that means a little bit of soil fortification through fertilization.
-Do all of the fertilizers have you a bit confused?
+Do all of the different fertilizers have you a bit confused?
 If so, here's a brief tutorial.
 There are three main ingredients in fertilizer bags: nitrogen, phosphorus, and potassium.
-Nitrogen is for foliage growth, phosphorus is for flowers and roots, and potassium is for overall health.
+Nitrogen is for foilage growth, phosphorus is for flowers and roots, and potassium is for overall health.
 When you look on a bag of fertilizer, you'll see a set of three numbers.
-These represent percentages of nitrogen, phosphorus, and potassium in the mix.
+These represent the percentages of nitrogen, phosphorus, and potassium that are in the mix.
 So, a 5-10-5 mix has 5% nitrogen, 10% phosphorus, and 5% potassium.

 "Okay," you say.
 "So what do I need?"
 Well here's how you decide: